-Pathfinder's housing needed to contain the electronics bay, the payload bank, and our battery compartment.
-A hexagon frame was adapted instead of any typical rectangular design to take advantage of an easy Minkowski's Sum while calculating for future collisions.
-The robot can rotate in place without changing its coordinates, so the vehicle can be considered holonomic and a circular with a radius r.
-Thus, any obstacle can be drawn with an additional radius for collision checking, simplifying the robot to a single point instead of calculating collisions after each action.
-Once we had decided on the shape of Pathfinder, it was simply dividing the space so that each of the compartments was easily accessible.
+The Going Merry's housing needed to contain the electronics bay, the payload bank, our battery compartment, and the on-board computer.
+A rectangular design was utilized for ease of housing components.
+A failure of the bot from 2022 was its inability to clear the ramp.
+Its design with one caster wheel up front and one in the back caused the motor mounted wheels to not have traction with the ground.
+This was taken into account in our design by only including the caster wheels in the front of the vehicle.
+The very front of the vehicle is also angled upwards at 45 degrees in order to ensure no clipping with the ramp.
+The area was originally intended for any additional electronics however it can double as a location for the payload if need be.
+Once we had decided on the shape of the Going Merry, it was simply dividing the space so that each of the compartments was easily accessible, which we found that electronics could be easily housed in the space above the wheels.
 Our next problem was figuring out the materials we would build with.
 Through our iterations, we landed on using Silver Anodized Aluminum T-slot extrusions.
-These extrusions allowed us to place more bracing where we needed to reinforce the structure and hold the load Pathfinder needed to handle.
+These extrusions allowed us to place more bracing where we needed to reinforce the structure and hold the load the Going Merry needed to handle.

-Pathfinder's drive train uses two motors with planetary gears for additional torque.
+The Going Merry's drive train uses two motors with planetary gears for additional torque.
 Motors with chain links and sprockets in a five revolution input to 1 revolution output ratio are directly connected to the tires to ensure we can move through the course and handle the terrain it could encounter.
-With this, we can utilize Minkowski's Sum, as mentioned previously.
-To stabilize Pathfinder from tipping forward or backward, we utilized caster wheels that can rotate in any way without adding friction to the system.
+As both motors mounted wheels are at the rear, proper weight balance is required to ensure no vehicle tipping.

-2.2 Suspension
+2.2 Suspension/Tensioning